HirenKodwani/AI-ML-Tasks-DS-and-Model-Training/README.md

-Overview

-Objective: Learn how to clean and prepare raw data for Machine Learning
+Titanic Dataset - Task 1: Data Cleaning & Preprocessing

+Objective:
+The objective of this initial task is to clean and preprocess the raw Titanic dataset to prepare it for exploratory data analysis and subsequent machine learning modeling.
+The focus is on handling missing values, converting data types, scaling numerical features, and removing outliers to create a robust and reliable dataset.

 Tools Used: